rmallol/clomet/README.md

 # clomet
-CloMet eases the connection between public data repositories and data analysis platforms by harmonizing the file systems of available data sets.
+CloMet eases the connection between public data repositories and data analysis platforms by harmonizing the file systems of available data sets, with a focus on NMR-based metabolomics.